ngoManhDuy/OrderBot/README.md

 Special thanks to OpenAI for providing robust speech recognition and language understanding capabilities that make this voice ordering system possible.

 **Note:** This project is designed for educational and demonstration purposes.
-For production use, consider additional security measures and error handling.